-To repair a damaged nerve, your surgeon removes a small part of the sural nerve in your leg and implants this nerve at the site of the repair.
+To repair a damaged nerve, a surgeon removes a small part of the sural nerve in the leg and implants this nerve at the site of the repair.

-Sometimes your surgeon can borrow another working nerve to make an injured nerve work (nerve transfer).
+Sometimes the surgeon can borrow another working nerve to make an injured nerve work (nerve transfer).

-Your surgeon can bypass a damaged section of nerve by reconnecting a healthy nerve to restore function.
+Your surgeon can bypass a damaged section of nerve by connecting a healthy nerve to restore function.

 If your injury does not seem to be healing properly, your surgeon can use EMG testing in the operating room to assess whether scarred nerves are recovering.
 Doing an EMG test directly on the nerve is more accurate and reliable than doing the test over the skin.

 Sometimes a nerve sits inside a tight space (similar to a tunnel) or is squeezed by scarring.
 In these cases, your surgeon may enlarge the tight space or free the nerve from the scar.

 Sometimes a section of a nerve is cut completely or damaged beyond repair.
 Your surgeon can remove the damaged section and reconnect healthy nerve ends (nerve repair) or implant a piece of nerve from another part of your body (nerve graft).
 These procedures can help your nerves regrow.

 If you have a particularly severe nerve injury, your doctor may suggest surgery to restore function to critical muscles by transferring tendons from one muscle to another.

 A number of treatments can help restore function to the affected muscles.

 - Braces or splints.
 These devices keep the affected limb, fingers, hand or foot in the proper position to improve muscle function.